 - Acted for a property developer in an arbitration arising out of the contractual framework of a large-scale master-planned community (English law and the law of a Caribbean jurisdiction; LCIA; London)

 - Represented an emerging markets investment fund in a dispute (and successful settlement negotiations) against a former member relating to the termination of their partnership agreement (English law and the law of a Caribbean jurisdiction; LCIA; London)

 - Acted for an East Asian franchisee of a global retail brand in relation to the purported termination of the franchise (English law; UNCITRAL ad-hoc arbitration; London)

 - Represented a German ship owner in several arbitrations against a Japanese trading house involving questions of set-off, the conflict of laws and the construction of vessels (English and Japanese law; ad hoc arbitration; London)

 - Represented an EU telecoms company against a former director regarding breach of a settlement agreement and breach of director's duties (English law; SIAC; Singapore)

 - Advised a consortium of construction companies in several insurance/reinsurance disputes under contracts governed by Brazilian, English and French law (LCIA; London/ICC; Geneva)

-Hendrik is a Fellow Commoner of Clare Hall, Cambridge, Visiting Senior Lecturer in International Commercial Law at Johannes Kepler University Linz (Austria) and regular guest lecturer on arbitration at Exeter University.
+Hendrik is an Associate Fellow of Green Templeton College, Oxford, a Fellow Commoner of Clare Hall, Cambridge, Visiting Senior Lecturer in International Commercial Law at Johannes Kepler University Linz (Austria) and regular guest lecturer on arbitration at Exeter University.